AndroidCrypto/MifareDesfireEv3TutorialNFCjLib/readme.md

 Note: for the purpose of an easy access the user interface has a lot of buttons to run the desired action.

+As mentioned in step 03 (create an application) there are different keys available within a tag).
+Each key has its own purpose: